bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 A 13.8 kV "common bus" infrastructure serves as the single voltage platform for all power sources and loads:
 - Utility power (from 2×50 MVA substation transformers)
 - Backup generators (16×3.6 MW @ 13.8 kV)
-- Solar array (8+ MW DC, inverters output 13.8 kV AC directly)
-- Battery Energy Storage (4-8 MWh, inverters output 13.8 kV AC directly)
 - Data center critical IT and mechanical loads (via 13.8kV/480V transformers)

 ### 3.2 MV Dual-Ring Topology

-The electrical flowchart diagram shows the self-healing 13.8 kV dual-ring architecture with 8 RMU switchgear and A/B transformer bank connections:
+The electrical flowchart diagram shows the self-healing 13.8 kV dual-ring architecture with 16 RMU and A/B transformer bank connections:

 **Configuration:**
 - Two (2) independent 13.8 kV distribution rings (Ring A and Ring B)